 Children experience so many barriers to learning, so taking vision difficulties out of the equation is incredibly beneficial.
 When kids can confidently see across the entire classroom, it is much easier to complete coursework with a high rate of success.
-Kids with clear, optimal vision, even with corrective lenses, experience less frustration and delays than students who suffer with blurry vision.
+Kids with clear, optimal vision, even with corrective lenses, experience less frustration and delays than students who suffer from blurry vision.
 Students with adequate vision capabilities are also less likely to feel distracted while working on their studies.

-Ongoing pediatric eye care can prevent daily headaches and eyestrain that also impedes the student’s ability to excel in school.
-Eye doctors will make sure that kids can see static and moving objects without squinting or tilting their head.
+Ongoing pediatric eye care can prevent daily headaches and eyestrain that also impede the student’s ability to excel in school.
+Eye doctors will make sure that kids can see static and moving objects without squinting or tilting their heads.
 Kids with regular eye care do not have to struggle to read the board or sit at the front of the room at all times to participate in class.

 Astigmatism, nearsightedness, farsightedness, and amblyopia, or lazy eye, can completely destroy a child’s confidence at any age.
 Without a confident demeanor, children often struggle to maintain close friendships.
 Confidence may drop even further as vision decline decreases the child’s ability to visually process information.
 Struggling to read or complete math problems can widen the divide felt by peers.